ec2u/data/src/main/java/eu/ec2u/data/tasks/events/EventsCoimbraAcademica.md

 # Integration

-* currently not integrated due to the lack of content in the structured dat sources
+* currently not integrated due to the lack of content in the structured data sources

 # Content